e271828e/Flight.jl/docs/notes/design/localization_validation_walkthrough.md

 settled elsewhere in the spec, and a future change to any of those rules should be checked against this chain.

-## Section 1 — The problem: the prior and the probes straddle an input epoch
+## Section 1 — The problem: the prior and the trials straddle an input epoch

 The ordering of operations at a grid instant tₙ is:

 > boundary sequence of the completed frame → input drain → integrate the next frame

 Priors — each event's record of its predicate at the last boundary — are sampled at the boundary's *quiescence*, before the drain.
-Localization probes during the next frame evaluate guards by running sweeps against the *post-drain* inputs.
-So the prior and the probes sit on opposite sides of an input step:
+Localization trial evaluations during the next frame evaluate guards by running sweeps against the *post-drain* inputs.
+So the prior and the trial evaluations sit on opposite sides of an input step:

 ```
       boundary tₙ                        frame [tₙ, tₙ₊₁]                boundary tₙ₊₁
 ──────┬────────────────────┬──────────────────────────────────────┬──────
       quiescence:          drain:          integrate under u_new  guards see u_new
-      priors sampled       u_old → u_new   probes: σ(x̂(θ), u_new)
+      priors sampled       u_old → u_new   trials: σ(x̂(θ), u_new)
       under u_old
 ```

 The localization trigger is "prior not-holding, holding now" ([§10.4][s10-4]).
-Its original endpoint argument claimed the bracket's left end stays strictly not-holding because the interpolant reproduces the endpoint exactly (x̂(0) = xₙ) and probe sweeps are deterministic.
-That argument silently assumes the θ = 0 probe reproduces the prior's *sample*.
+Its original endpoint argument claimed the bracket's left end stays strictly not-holding because the interpolant reproduces the endpoint exactly (x̂(0) = xₙ) and trial sweeps are deterministic.
+That argument silently assumes the θ = 0 trial evaluation reproduces the prior's *sample*.
 Determinism only guarantees it reproduces the prior's *state*.
 The two coincide only if everything else the guard reads is also unchanged — and one input is not.

 ## Section 2 — Only `u` can differ: the availability audit

-Enumerate every channel a guard can read, and compare its value in the prior's evaluation context (tₙ's quiescence) against its value at a θ = 0 probe:
+Enumerate every channel a guard can read, and compare its value in the prior's evaluation context (tₙ's quiescence) against its value at a θ = 0 trial evaluation:

 | guard input | at θ = 0, comes from | consistent with the prior's context? |
 |---|---|---|